After Climate Disruption:

 FAQ

-Yes, the After Climate Disruption series offers complex MM fantasy with carefully developed worldbuilding.
-The series centers on the romance between Taj (Asian heritage) and Song (Black heritage) while exploring a post-climate-disruption world where two distinct energy systems emerged: Natural Ability (cultivated magic-like powers) and Crystal energy (artificial, addictive technology).
+Yes, the After Climate Disruption series offers complex LGBT science fantasy with carefully developed worldbuilding.
+The series centers on the romance between Taj and Song while exploring a post-climate-disruption world where two distinct energy systems emerged: Natural Ability (magic-like powers) and Crystal energy (artificial technology).
 The worldbuilding spans from Earth’s recovery to eventual space colonization, examining how these competing energy sources created new social divisions and conflicts that persist even when humanity reaches the stars.

 The After Climate Disruption series features multiple point-of-view characters whose stories spiral and interconnect across three books.
 The series follows Asian, Black, and White protagonists, including Taj – Asian heritage, Song and Fenix – Black heritage, and Rowan, Luna, Riley, Si or Avery – White heritage.
 The narrative structure includes unreliable narrators and internal storytelling that reveals different perspectives on the same events.
 Readers experience both MM romance between Taj and Song and MF romantic relationships between Rowan and Wei or Luna and Si, creating a complex web of relationships that goes beyond simple romantic pairings.